What is the Nawaal Fund?

 Can I donate to a specific project?

 At present the Fund does not have any other specific or targeted local projects.
 Funds are distributed to applicants on a case by case basis.
-However from time to time, the fund may co-ordinate local community projects and initiatives using non-zakat funds to help assist local vulnerable groups such as the homeless, elderly and women’s refuges.
-Those wishing to donate (zakah) towards specific projects such as UK based Muslim women shelters and ex-offender shelters, please contact the National Zakat Foundation charity.
+However from time to time, the fund may co-ordinate local community wider projects and initiatives using non-zakat funds to help assist local vulnerable groups such as the homeless, elderly and women’s refuges – from all sections of the community.